By Paul Taylor

 That's why patients are usually advised to wait until they're older before having surgery, i.e., when the full extent of their hair loss and skull expansion is known.

-Of course, the problem with waiting many years before having a transplant is that, by the time you're ready, there might not be much donor hair left to use!
+Of course, the problem with waiting many years before having a transplant is that, by the time you're ready, there might not be much donor hair left!

 This is page 3 of 3.